Ljubljana: Secondary education

-In Ljubljana there are ten public and three private grammar schools.
-The public schools divide into general gymnasiums and classical gymnasiums, the latter offering Latin and Greek as foreign languages.
-Some general schools offer internationally oriented European departments, and some offer sport departments, allowing students to more easily adjust their sport and school obligations.
+In Ljubljana, there are ten public and three private grammar schools.
+The public schools are divided into general gymnasiums and classical gymnasiums, the latter offering Latin and Greek as foreign languages.
+Some general schools offer internationally oriented European departments, and some offer sports departments, allowing students to more easily adjust their sport and school obligations.
 All state schools are free, but the number of students they can accept is limited.
 The private secondary schools include a Catholic grammar school and a Waldorf grammar school.
 There are also professional grammar schools in Ljubljana, offering economical, technical, or artistic subjects (visual arts, music).
 All grammar schools last four years and conclude with the matura exam.

 Historically, upon a proposal by Primož Trubar, the Carniolan Estates' School (1563–1598) was established in 1563 in the period of Slovene Reformation.
 Its teaching languages were mainly Latin and Greek, but also German and Slovene, and it was open for both sexes and all social strata.
 In 1597, Jesuits established the Jesuit College (1597–1773), intended to transmit general education.
 In 1773, secondary education came under the control of the state.
 A number of reforms were implemented in the 19th century; there was more emphasis on general knowledge and religious education was removed from state secondary schools.
 In 1910, there were 29 secondary schools in Ljubljana, among them classical and real gymnasiums and Realschules (technical secondary schools).

 Tertiary education

 In 2011, the University had 23 faculties and three academies, located around Ljubljana.
 They offer Slovene-language courses in medicine, applied sciences, arts, law, administration, natural sciences, and other subjects.
 The university has more than 63,000 students and some 4,000 teaching faculty.
 Students make up one-seventh of Ljubljana's population, giving the city a youthful character.

 Historically, higher schools offering the study of general medicine, surgery, architecture, law and theology, started to operate in Ljubljana under the French annexation of Slovene territory, in 1810–1811.
-The Austro-Hungarian Empire never allowed Slovenes to establish their own university in Ljubljana, and the University of Ljubljana, Slovenia's most important university, was founded in 1919, after Slovenes joined the first Yugoslavia.
+The Austro-Hungarian Empire never allowed Slovenes to establish their own university in Ljubljana, and the University of Ljubljana, Slovenia's most important university, was founded in 1919 after Slovenes joined the first Yugoslavia.
 When it was founded, the university comprised five faculties: law, philosophy, technology, theology and medicine.
 From the beginning, the seat of the university has been at Congress Square in a building that served as the State Mansion of Carniola from 1902 to 1918.